juhasev/sample-ninja-help/edit-project-links-exit-links.md

 - Complete (Panelist has completed the survey)
 - Profile (The Panelist was terminated in screening questions)
 - Quota (The Panelist was terminated because a quota bucket was full)
-- Nonactionable (Panelist was returned to SampleNinja because no action was taken)
+- Duplicate (Survey software has detected this panelist as a duplicate participant)
 - Quality (Survey software has detected straight-lining or other quality issues)
-- Nonactionable (Router could not find any opportunities; there is no penalty coming back with this status)
-- Duplicate (Survey software has detected this panelist as a duplicate participant)
 - Security (Hash validation failed or some other security mechanism triggered)
+- Non-actionable (Router could not find any opportunities; there is no penalty coming back with this status)

 The **security** status should be used if the hash validation fails (See below **Signing and security** section for more details).
 Using this exit redirect will decrease your panelist QUALITY_SCORE.